Hélène de Pourtalès: Career

 De Pourtalès was a crewmember of the Swiss boat Lérina, which won the gold medal in the first race of 1–2 ton class and silver medal in the second race of 1–2 ton class.
 She also participated in the open class but did not finish.
 Her husband Hermann, as helmsman, and her husband's nephew Bernard were also crew members.
 De Pourtalès was also one of the first women to take part in the Olympics, as that was the first time women were allowed to compete.
-She was very well known after her gold medal, becoming the first woman to win a gold medal two months before Charlotte Cooper.
+She was very well known after her gold medal, becoming the first woman to win a gold medal two months before tennis player Charlotte Cooper.

 Personal life

-On 25 April 1891, de Pourtalès was married to Hermann Alexander, Count von Pourtalès (1847–1904), after the death of his first wife, Marguerite Marcet.
+On April 25, 1891, de Pourtalès was married to Hermann Alexander, Count von Pourtalès (1847–1904), after the death of his first wife, Marguerite Marcet.
 Hermann was a captain of the Cuirassiers of the Guard.

 From his first marriage, de Pourtalès became the stepmother of Count Guy de Pourtalès (1881–1941), the author, and Count Raimond Pourtalès (1882–1914), attache of the German embassy, who married Countess Luise Alexandra von Bernstorff (1888–1971), daughter of Johann Heinrich von Bernstorff, the German Ambassador to the United States in 1911.
-The wedding, which took place in Washington, D.C. was attended by William Howard Taft, who was then the President of the United States.
-After his death in 1914, his widow Luise Alexandra remarried to Prince Johannes Baptista of Löwenstein-Wertheim-Rosenberg (1880–1956), the youngest son of Charles, 6th Prince of Löwenstein-Wertheim-Rosenberg.
+The wedding, which took place in Washington, D.C., was attended by William Howard Taft, who was then the president of the United States.
+After Raimond's death in 1914, his widow Luise Alexandra remarried to Prince Johannes Baptista of Löwenstein-Wertheim-Rosenberg (1880–1956), the youngest son of Charles, 6th Prince of Löwenstein-Wertheim-Rosenberg.

 De Pourtalès died on November 2, 1945, in Geneva.